When it Matters you Need the Best Nursing Home Abuse Lawyer in Philadelphia

-At Wieand Law Firm, LLC, the best nursing home abuse lawyer advocates diligently for nursing home patients and their families.
+When a family member has been abused, you need the best nursing home abuse lawyer in Philadelphia to advocate diligently for your family member.
 We know the horrifying national statistics – that approximately one in 10 seniors in this country are victims of some form of abuse on a regular basis.
 This includes emotional, physical, and sexual abuse.
 It also includes neglect.

 Many families find it necessary to place their elderly loved ones in nursing homes because they require constant care.
 But it is in these facilities where many elderly abuse victims suffer the abuse.
 The medical conditions they suffer – Alzheimer’s disease, dementia, and other medical conditions – often make them more susceptible to the abuse.